alexjwang/Cardrop/request_tutorial.md

 # Making a Request with Node SDK
-Now that you have your authorization `code`, let's get you an `accessToken` so that you can make your first request!
+Now that you have your authorization `code`, let's get you an `access_token` so that you can make your first request!

 To successfully make your first request, there are four steps -
-1. [Obtain an Access Token]() - Exchange your authorization code for an access token
+1. [Obtain an Access Token]() - Exchange your authorization code for an `access_token`
 2. [Get Vehicle Ids]() - Retrieve your user's vehicles
 3. [Create a Vehicle]() - Instantiate a Smartcar vehicle
 4. [Make a Request to Smartcar API]()